 - And since the holidays are a time when special meals extend to all times of the day, I think this one would be right at home for brunch or Christmas morning breakfast, as well.

-Making bread pudding with croissants is always a special treat.
-Of course, it’s a perfect way to use up less than perfectly fresh croissants, as well.
+- Making bread pudding with croissants is always a special treat.
+Of course, it’s a perfect way to use day-old or stale croissants, as well.
 The best part for me is the way the croissants provide a crispy top with a creamy, custardy bottom.
 A nice and delicious contrast.
 Enjoy this one warm with a scoop of vanilla ice cream!

 - If your dish is slightly larger than the one used here, simply add another croissant or two and scale up the amount of custard a bit.

 Get the Recipe: Butter Pecan Croissant Bread Pudding

-- 6 day-old croissants
+- 6 day-old croissants, *see Note 1 below

 - 1 cup milk

-- 1 cup half and half cream 10% bf
+- 1 cup half and half cream, 10% bf

-- 1 cup heavy cream 35% bf
+- 1 cup heavy cream, 35% bf

 - 1/4 cup maple syrup

-- 4 eggs
+- 4 large eggs

-- 1 Tbsp. vanilla
+- 1 Tablespoon vanilla extract

-- 1/3 cup butter cut in to 6 cubes
+- 1/3 cup butter, cut in to 6 cubes

 - 1 cup brown sugar